 Building a Garden Wall— Costs and Other Considerations

-When it comes to brick garden wall, the costs can range between £800 and £1200.
+When it comes to garden brick wall, the costs can range between £800 and £1200.
 The price will largely depend on your preferred materials, thickness, length, height, as well as the wall’s labouring.
 Typically, garden walls are about a metre or a couple of metres in height.
-The price will also increase the longer the fence is.
-Brick garden wall that is 1 meter high and 4 metres long with single skin walls can cost approximately £650 Meanwhile, a brick garden that is 1 metre high and 12 metres long will likely cost around £14000.
+The price will also increase the longer the fence is. garden brick wall that is 1 meter high and 4 metres long with single skin walls can cost approximately £650 Meanwhile, a garden brick wall that is 1 metre high and 12 metres long will likely cost around £14000.